AntonMu/TrainYourOwnYOLO/.github/ISSUE_TEMPLATE/bug_report.md

 Once you are familiar with the code, you're welcome to modify it.
 Please only continue to file a bug report if you encounter an issue with the provided code and after having followed the instructions.

+## Did you check the troubleshooting section?

+Before proceeding, have a look at [Troubleshooting](https://github.com/AntonMu/TrainYourOwnYOLO#troubleshooting) tips.

-If you have followed the instructions exactly and would still like to file a bug or make a feature requests please follow the steps below.
+If you have followed the instructions exactly, couldn't solve your problem with the provided troubleshooting tips and would still like to file a bug or make a feature requests please follow the steps below.

 1. It must be a bug, a feature request, or a significant problem with the documentation (for small docs fixes please send a PR instead).
 2. The form below must be filled out.